 The International Institute and its centers provide more than $3 million each year to support international research and study.
 This funding includes fellowships and grants for faculty and student research abroad, international internships, and the study of less commonly taught languages.
 Learn more.

-The University of Michigan Nam Center for Korean Studies is now accepting applications for its 2011-2012 travel grants for scholars of Korea to use the University of Michigan Asia Library.
+The University of Michigan Nam Center for Korean Studies accepts applications for travel grants for scholars of Korea to use the University of Michigan Asia Library on a rolling basis.
+Learn more

 The Nam Center for Korean Studies provides support to University of Michigan student organizations that are engaged in Korea-related educational events and activities.
 To be eligible, the student organization must provide a valid SOAS (Student Organization Accounts Service) shortcode.
 This application must be submitted to the Nam Center at least 8 weeks prior to the student organization event or activity in order to be considered for funding.
 The Nam Center will support a maximum of 2 events per academic year, typically for a maximum of $500 annually.
 Any requests in excess of this will require exceptional deliberation and should be brought to the Center's attention as early as possible (a minimum of one full academic term before the event).
 If awarded, funding recipients must submit an activity summary that includes event proceedings and the number of participants 3 weeks after the event.
 Failure to report may render the organization ineligible for Center support in the following academic year.